 Our pilots are certified and licensed aerial applicators highly trained in low level flight, maneuvers, and the safe dispensing of pesticides and other products.
 We all take the safety of flight and the return home to our families at the end of day extremely serious, so you can rest assured we are not out there creating a dangerous hazard to those on the ground.

 We begin planning the application before take off using aerial satellite images of the field and surrounding areas.
 Using this map we identify nearby buildings, trees, potential obstructions, specialty crops registered on Fieldwatch and note the current wind direction in relation to these items.
 We tentatively plan the direction in which we can make the safest applications that allow for the best flying pattern for the weight of our aircraft among other aeronautical information.
+We may fly in a direction that you wouldn't expect from the ground, but makes sense in the air - for example we may not spray the same direction the rows are planted.
 Once we arrive at the site we perform a visual inspection to confirm the above items, identify any additional obstructions, determine the location of powerlines and may perform a smoker test to determine wind direction and movement.
 Once we are confident in a safe application we set up our spray pattern that provides the least possible drift potential and make application to the field, constantly monitoring conditions.
 Every maneuver we make from entering the field, spraying, and exiting the field are purposeful and highly controlled.
 We must maintain certain speeds and perform certain maneuvers and turns to maintain control of the aircraft.
 Once complete we have effectively assisted a grower in controlling and combatting disease or infestation contributing to a successful crop.

 Let's talk Drift: potential and factors.
 Drift concern is a factor no matter the method of application by ground or air, and we take all the necessary precautions we can to mitigate off target drift.
 Research has shown that spray droplet size is the single biggest factor determining if drift will occur.
 Our aircraft nozzles are calibrated on a recurrent basis for optimum droplet size conducive specifically to aerial spraying and speeds.
 This is tested and corrected at spray clinics which we attend to ensure our settings are the best they can be.
 The second biggest factor in determining drift is wind speed and direction.
 We do not make applications when weather conditions are not favorable to the specific project.
 We determine favorability by using many variables along with the weather including product volume, density and composition, label regulations and recommendations, and site specific hazards.
 For extra assistance with droplets size and possible gusts of wind that can creep in at any time we use and highly encourage the use of spray additives that further aid drift reduction.
 We also constantly monitor conditions in the field as described above by using a smoker.
 A smoker releases a trail of smoke similar to that you would see at an airshow in the field around application height.
 Using this trail of smoke we can see wind direction, speed, and any movement it makes across the field in determining how and where to set up our spray patterns.